pmuron/awesome-cpp/README.md

 # awesome-cpp
-Awesome C++ libraries and articles
+Collection of awesome C++ libraries, articles and other random notes